teamrabu/rabu-schedule/readme.md

 	ruby rabu-sched.rb < estimates.rabu > projection.html

+To view the results, open `projection.html` in Firefox. (**Important:** Firefox 3.6 is the only browser we've tested thoroughly.
+Firefox 4, Safari, Chrome, and IE 9 appear to work.
+Rabu Schedule *does not* work in Internet Explorer 7 or 8--yet.)

-You'll need Ruby installed.
+You'll need Ruby installed to run Rabu Schedule.
 Windows users may find an installer at [RubyInstaller](http://rubyinstaller.org/downloads/).

-Rabu Schedule takes a JSON file containing estimates on STDIN and outputs a self-contained HTML file containing projections on STDOUT.
-Load the HTML file in Firefox to see the projections.
-There is no documentation of the input file at this time, but you can find another example in `/src/html/_html_test.rabu`.
+Rabu Schedule takes a JSON file containing a development team's estimates on STDIN and outputs a nicely-formatted HTML file on STDOUT.
+There is no documentation of the input file at this time, but you can work from `estimates.rabu` as an example.
+For another example, see `/src/html/_html_test.rabu`.

-**Important:** Rabu Schedule *does not* work in Internet Explorer yet.
-Firefox 3.6 is the only browser we've tested thoroughly, although Safari and Chrome appear to work fine.

 Limitations